Staff Product Designer

 A program-first search experience.

-The direction broke from our standard product.
-Each graduate program would have its own presence on Niche, surfacing cost, format, schedule, specialization, and student outcomes at the program level rather than the school level.
-This mirrored how grad students actually searched.
+I facilitated a cross-functional ideation session.
+Each team member sketched how they'd solve the problem; we converged on what was technically feasible and most aligned with student needs.
+The direction broke from our standard product: each graduate program would have its own presence on Niche, surfacing cost, format, schedule, specialization, and student outcomes at the program level rather than the school level.
+This mirrored how grad students actually searched, and changed the data relationship with partner schools, who'd need to provide richer, program-level data.

 Strategic tradeoff